 Teething gels are very popular with parents.
 However, caution should be exercised when using topical gels in children as they could actually be harmful due to excessive application and swallowing.

-Teething gels containing choline salicylate (such as Bonjela and Ora-Sed) have been removed from sale in the UK as the choline salicylate (found in aspirin) is associated with a condition in children called Reye’s syndrome.
+Teething gels containing choline salicylate (such as Bonjela and Ora-Sed) have been removed from sale in the UK and USA as the choline salicylate (found in aspirin) is associated with a condition in children called Reye’s syndrome.
 Bonjela and Ora-Sed sold in New Zealand still contain choline salicylate.
 Frequent application of these kind of teething gels can also cause a chemical burn.